Review these topics to familiarize yourself with the Support agent interface.

 - The sidebar, the area down the left side of the interface, with navigation buttons to major features.

 - The top toolbar, the area at the top of the interface, with tabs to open and move between tickets, as well as quick links to search and other apps.

 - The main window, where most of your content is displayed.

-These sidebar icons navigate you to the major feature areas of your Zendesk.
+These sidebar icons navigate you to major feature areas.
 Your sidebar may include additional icons for apps installed by your admin.